Why is Education Important?

 These inequities represent a disturbing human and economic cost and point to a larger truth about our economy: We have income inequality because we have education inequality.
 Before the pandemic, less than half of American students could read or do math at grade level.
 COVID-19 made a tragic problem more so, at a point in time when the stakes couldn’t be higher.
 This inequality is compounded by the lack of access to technology, infrastructure, and the know-how to use these two things.

 The Digital Divide

-Potentially half the country lacks access to high-speed Internet.
+In this day and age, we are fortunate to have access to educational websites and apps like Duolingo, which offers interactive language learning experiences, and Khan Academy, known for its comprehensive, free learning resources on a wide range of subjects.
+But, potentially half the country lacks access to high-speed Internet preventing so many of our citizens from having reliable access to these tools.
 Studies suggest that broadband access has a direct impact on job opportunities and GDP growth.
 The lowest broadband access and usage are in U.S. counties with the most unemployment.

 In this New Cold War with the Chinese Government, the economy of the future is going to be defined by advanced technology.
 The winner of this race is going to determine whether English and the dollar or Mandarin and the yuan are the language and currency of the global marketplace.
 If we are going to win then we need our best and our brightest preparing every American child for jobs that don’t exist today.

 Improve Teacher Salaries

 If we want to improve education in our country, we need to start by taking care of our teachers.
 We need to competitively pay our teachers so that they can live comfortable lives and focus on what they do best: teaching our kids.